jrxFive/puppet-enc/README.md

 ```

-enc.py will generate a `db.yml` in the relative location
+enc.py will generate a `puppet-enc/db` in the consul KV location
 of the script.
 By default no environments will be set,
 this may change later on